-Understanding The Interest Rate Fallacy: The Risks Of Holding Fiat
+Understanding The Interest Rate Fallacy

 Originally published on Bitcoin Magazine, then on BTCM.co